jimbo23000/jimbo23000.github.io/index.md

 ![Image of Jimbo](jimbo.jpg)<br>
 Here's a cool photo of me.<br>
-Here's a lobster named Daniel :lobster:.
+Here's a lobster named Daniel 🦞.

 ### A little bit about me...